Day 1 –

 “The World is full of beautiful things.”

-In this moment I knew my life was going to be amazing, I believe in miracles, I believe in magic, I trust in the universe, I am one with the universe, I am, you are, we are love….
+At this moment I knew my life was going to be amazing, I believe in miracles, I believe in magic, I trust in the universe, I am one with the universe, I am, you are, we are love….

 I could have stayed in the sea forever, but I was time to move on, let’s head back to Ubud….